Massively Parallel Sequencing/ Multiplex Ligation-dependent Probe Amplification

 Genetic Testing

-Genetic testing should be considered in individuals who have PGL/PCC tumors or a relative with a hereditary PGL/PCC syndrome, and in individuals who meet any of the following criteria :
+Genetic testing should be considered in individuals who have either PGL/PCC tumors or a relative with a hereditary PGL/PCC syndrome, and in individuals who meet any of the following criteria :

 - Clinical evidence of a PGL/PCC syndrome